toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/terminal-and-aliases.md

 // in 'startup.js'
 {
 	const commandDirectory = "/path/to/commands";
-	// note : this reloads the currently loaded
+	// note : this reloads the currently Loaded
 	// aliases and only loads under this dir.

 	TerminalsetAliasDirectory(commandDirectory);